mitchvm/tabnav/README.md

 * `capture_level`: The initial [capture level](#capture-levels) to use.
 The capture level can also be configured per-context, or changed on the active view using the ["Set capture level" command](#other-commands).
 Options: `trimmed`, `content`, `markup`, `cell`.
 Default: `content`.
 * `trim_on_copy`: When true, the ["Copy selections" commands](#other-commands) trim whitespace from the selected regions' text prior to putting it on the clipboard.
 The selections in the view themselves are not altered.
 Default: `true`.
+* `enable_explicitly`: When false, TabNav is assumed to be enabled if a [context](#contexts) is successfully matched to the file.
+When true, TabNav must be explicitly enabled on each view.
+This setting can also be configured per-context.
+Default: `false`.
 * `log_level`: Set to `INFO` or `DEBUG` to see TabNav log messages in the Sublime Text console.
 Default `WARNING`.

 ### Context Configuration